stephensample/Intro-To-Linux/README.md

 **Hardlink**

 A link (ln) or hard link is basically a reference to an inode address and a block of data on the disk.

-Most files will only ever have one, but there are instances when multiple can be useful.
+Most files will only ever have one, but there are instances when multiple hard links can be useful.
 Every hard link that points to the same file can be read and written to, and modifies the same underlying data inside the file.
 The exception to this are permissions; each hard link can have distinct, separate permissions.

 Hard links do not take up additional space in the filesystem, since they all point to the same data.
-This is contrary to making a copy of a file, which will take up twice the amount of space on the filesystem.
-A file remains as long as there are at least one hard link pointing to it.
+This is very different from making a copy of a file, which will make a pair of files that collectively take up twice the amount of space on the filesystem.

+The actual blocks remain stored on the disk as long as there are at least one hard link pointing to them.
 Once the last hard link is deleted, the file is officially deleted and the space it previously consumed is freed.

 **Symlink**

-A symbolic link (ln -s) also referred to as a soft link, is similar to a shortcut in Windows.
+A symbolic link (ln -s), also referred to as a soft link, is similar to a shortcut in Windows.
 It points to the original location of a file, but if the destination file is moved or deleted, the link will be broken.
 A symlink can be deleted with no affect to the original file.
 Editing the data within the file from either the symlink or the file itself, will modify the original file.

 **find**